SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Conclusion

 \section{Conclusion}

-We address the rollout bottleneck in reinforcement learning with verifiable rewards (RLVR) by introducing \ourmethod, which integrates speculative decoding into the rollout stage.
-Rather than regenerating trajectories from scratch, \ourmethod\ treats previous-epoch rollouts as implicit drafts: tokens are verified under the current policy to form a verified prefix, then generation resumes from the first rejection position.
+We address the rollout bottleneck in reinforcement learning with verifiable rewards (RLVR) by introducing \ourmethod, which integrates speculative decoding into rollout generation.
+Instead of regenerating trajectories from scratch, \ourmethod\ treats previous-epoch rollouts as implicit drafts: tokens are verified under the current policy to form a verified prefix, then generation resumes from the first rejection position.
 A lenience parameter $\ell$ modulates the acceptance rule, trading off reuse and exploration.

-Extensive experiments across Qwen and LLaMA model families and three major RL algorithms (GRPO, PPO, and DAPO) show that \ourmethod\ consistently reduces rollout time by 2--3$\times$, cutting millions of generated tokens while maintaining, and in some cases improving, math reasoning accuracy and OOD generalization.
-These results establish \ourmethod\ as a practical, model- and algorithm-agnostic technique for accelerating RLVR, and demonstrate that rollout redundancy can be systematically exploited without altering the RL objective, reward function, or update rule.
+Experiments on Qwen and LLaMA models with GRPO, PPO, and DAPO show consistent 2--3$\times$ rollout speedups with largely preserved, and sometimes improved, reasoning and OOD performance.
+This demonstrates that rollout redundancy can be systematically exploited without modifying objectives, rewards, or update rules.

-Limitations include reliance on cached responses and reduced exploration under aggressive lenience, which can degrade accuracy.
-Future directions include developing adaptive schedules of $\ell$ that adjust reuse strength during training, as well as extending speculative decoding to richer RLVR settings such as multi-turn interaction, larger-scale training, and integration with advanced data curricula.
-Overall, \ourmethod\ provides a simple yet general path toward faster, lower-cost RLVR training for large reasoning models, making the paradigm more practical to scale.